Plan Your Visit to the Stabler-Leadbeater Apothecary Museum

 Take Amtrak or Virginia Railway Express to Alexandria's Union Station (across the tracks from King Street Metro station).
 Upon exiting the train station, walk to your right to King Street and follow directions from Metro.

 Metered Parking is available on South Fairfax Street, with two or three hour parking on nearby residential streets.
 Parking regulations are strictly enforced.
-A free 24-hour parking pass, valid at meters, is available to out-of-town visitors at the Alexandria Visitors Center at Ramsay House, at 221 King Street.
 There are also convenient parking garages nearby.